 Why does my AC compressor shut off after 2 to 3 minutes?

-The primary reason your AC compressor shuts off after 2 to 3 minutes is overheating.
+Overheating is the primary reason your AC compressor shuts off after 2 to 3 minutes.
 The compressor may quickly overheat, especially if it is already clogged with grim.
 Call a technician right away to check the AC compressor.

 Why does my AC keep turning off after a few seconds?

 When the AC keeps turning off after a few seconds, it is experiencing short cycling.
-You must check the components if they are already failing, broken, or caked with dirt.
+You must check if the components are already failing, broken, or caked with dirt.

 Is it normal for AC to turn on and off?